Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 The role of clinoptilolite zeolite in animal nutrition

-Research on the benefits of zeolite
+Research findings on the benefits of zeolite

-Zeolite as a response to antibiotic resistance
+Zeolite as an answer to antibiotic resistance

 Source: Valpotić et al. (2017), *Period Biol, Vol 119, No 3*.

-Research results on clinoptilolite zeolite in animals:
+Research findings on clinoptilolite zeolite in animals:

 1. Improving intestinal health and stool quality in dogs: